-- 1. On the Configure > Security > Access Control > Authentication Realms tab, click Edit File. - 2.
+- 1. Go to Configure > Security > Access Control > Authentication Rules and click Edit File. - 2.
 In the table of rules, click on the rule to be deleted and click the "X" button on the left. - 3.
 When you are done deleting rules, click Apply. - 4.
-Click Close to return to the Authentication Realms tab. - 5.
+Click Close to return to the Authentication Rules tab and click Refresh to see the updated list. - 5.
 Restart Content Gateway to put the changes into effect.